-The Global Fresh and Frozen Yellowfin and Bigeye Tuna Supply Chain Roundtable (SR) is an expansion of the Western and Central Pacific Ocean Longline Tuna SR. In October 2018, the SR was merged with the Indonesian Tuna and Large Pelagic SR because of the overlap in participants and the primary interest in Indonesian as world largest producer of tuna.
+The Global Fresh and Frozen Tuna Supply Chain Roundtable (SR) is an expansion of the Western and Central Pacific Ocean Longline Tuna SR. In October 2018, the SR was merged with the Indonesian Tuna and Large Pelagics SR, because of the overlap in participants and the primary interest in Indonesia as the world’s largest producer of tuna.
+In November 2018, the tuna component of the Eastern Pacific Ocean Large Pelagics SR moved to the Global Fresh and Frozen Tuna SR (the EPO SR is now the Global Mahi SR).
 The roundtable has an emphasis on high-quality, line-caught yellowfin and bigeye tuna that enters the market as fresh or frozen product.

-Improvement efforts may include the promotion of best practices for data acquisition, observer coverage, transshipments, bycatch reduction, and the elimination of illegal fishing.
-FIPs may also promote best practices regarding labor rights. olicies of coastal states.
-FIPs can also seek to promote changes in policy (e.g., the introduction of harvest control rules) at the regional level through the relevant regional fishery management organizations (RFMOs).
+Improvement efforts may include the promotion of best practices for data acquisition, observer coverage, transshipments, bycatch reduction, elimination of illegal fishing, and promotion of best practices regarding labor rights policies of coastal states.
+FIPs can also seek to promote changes in policy (e.g., the introduction of harvest control rules) at the regional level through the relevant regional fisheries management organizations (RFMOs).

 SFP also provides responsible procurement specifications for tuna buyers and encourages roundtable participants to adopt these guidelines.

 If you would like more information about the roundtable or wish to support it, please contact SFP.

 The T75 sector report for fresh and frozen tuna details the state of the sector.
 Based on 2014 production data, 73,000 tonnes, or 15 percent of the global production, are currently considered sustainable or improving, using publicly available information on MSC status and FIP progress ratings reviewed in early October 2017.